 3. Account Registration & Eligibility

-4. Licence & Acceptable Use
+4. License & Acceptable Use

-5. Customer Data; Aggregated & Anonymised Data
+5. Customer Content; Aggregated & Anonymised Data; Outputs

 6. Fees, Billing & Payment